 Timing is Everything

 We all know that managers are busy, so keep this in mind when planning your ask.
-Don’t barge into your boss’s office after she or he just got back from four back-to-back meetings!
+Don’t call your boss after back-to-back meetings or at the end of the day.
 Chances are your boss is mentally drained at that point and won’t have the energy to listen to what you have to say or make a decision.
 Instead, schedule a time to sit down one-on-one and discuss the opportunity.

 Make the Ask with Confidence

-Be direct and get to the point!
+Be direct and get to the point within the first two sentences.
 You already know you want to go, so now it’s just a matter of using your research to make a strong case.
-Remember, focus on the tangible takeaways the company will get out of this, like the new partnerships that could come from you networking at the event or the wealth of knowledge you’ll be able to bring back and share with your colleagues.
+Remember, focus on the tangible takeaways the company will get out of this, like the new partnerships that could come from you networking at the event or the wealth of knowledge (such as skills, perspectives, and frameworks) you’ll be able to bring back and share with your colleagues.
 If your boss needs time to think about it, this is where the proposal will come in handy.

-At the end of the day, it’s all about the ROI.
-Your boss wants to know that by paying for you to miss a day of work and attend this conference, it’s going to be a good return on investment for the company.
-If you’re able to state the value of the conference and demonstrate it upon return, your boss will likely feel good about the investment and support your involvement in future Metro EDGE events.
+At the end of the day, it’s all about the Return on Investment (ROI).
+Your boss wants to know that by paying for your ticket and/or signing off on you missing a day of work to attend this conference, it’ll be a good return on investment for the company.
+If you’re able to state the value of the conference and demonstrate it upon return (such as through an update in a team meeting), your boss will likely feel good about the investment and support your involvement in future Metro EDGE events.